 The New Kingdom of Egypt

-Egyptian battle tactics in the New Kingdom used revolutionised armies in which war chariots and various types of new weapons had been introduced by the Asiatic Hyksos.
+Egyptian battle tactics in the New Kingdom used revolutionised armies with war chariots and various types of new weapons that had been introduced by the Asiatic Hyksos.
 These armies of highly-trained men had more striking power and were commanded by professional ofﬁcers for the ﬁrst time in Egyptian military history.

-Military campaigns in Syria usually involved the Pharaoh first taking a Phoenician-coast port to be used as a base to which supplies and reinforcements could be shipped from Egypt.
-This way, the Egyptian army could save the long march through Palestine and the Orontes valley maintaining the troops' freshness, which was key to every battle.
+Military campaigns in Syria usually involved the Pharaoh first taking a Phoenician-coast port to be used as a base where supplies and reinforcements could be shipped from Egypt.
+This way, the Egyptian army could save the long march through Palestine and the Orontes valley and keep the troops fresh—a key to every battle.

 Having secured the port of Byblos, Thutmose III landed his army and conquered Carchemish.
-The Pharaoh, then, had the boats left at Byblos dismantled into sections to be loaded onto 4-wheeled wagons drawn by oxen and carried overland to Carchemish.
-There, they were reassembled and the army could travel on by river.
+Then the Pharaoh had the boats still at Byblos dismantled into sections to be loaded onto four-wheeled wagons drawn by oxen and carried overland to Carchemish.
+There, they were reassembled, and the army could continue their travels by the river.

 Egyptian Battle Tactics

-The army pressed forward in close order, in columns of 4 with the ofﬁcers taking the rear.
-Chariots were positioned either on the wings or in the intervals between the infantry divisions.
-Skirmishers issued forth in front to clear the line of advance and were followed by the main army and the baggage train made up of 4-wheeled carts pulled by oxen.
+The armies would press forward in close order, usually in columns of four, with the ofﬁcers taking the rear.
+Chariots were positioned either on the wings or in intervals between the infantry divisions.
+Skirmishers issued forth in front to clear the line of advance and were followed by the main army and then the baggage train, which was made up of four-wheeled carts pulled by oxen.

-When it came to battle, the infantry were always in the center with the chariots on the wings.
-The light units - mostly archers and slingers, - lined up in front of the heavy troops, and when ordered to attack by the trumpeters, these archers and slingers discharged a volley, and the heavy units of spearmen, khepesh-wielding swordsmen or macemen pressed forward in close order in an impregnable phalanx.
+When it came to battle, the infantry was always in the centre with chariots on the wings.
+The light units—mostly archers and slingers—lined up in front of the heavy troops, and when ordered to attack by the trumpeters, these archers and slingers discharged a volley, and the heavy units of spearmen (khepesh-wielding swordsmen or macemen) pressed forward in close order in an impregnable phalanx.

-Simultaneously, the chariots would be discharged and swept towards the enemy.
+Simultaneously, the chariots would be discharged and would sweep towards the enemy.
 The light chariots would fire missiles at the enemy and then move to avoid physical contact.
-They would be followed by heavy units, the main objective being to crush or break up the enemy front line already harrassed by the light chariotry.
+They would be followed by heavy units, the main objective being to crush or break up the enemy front line already harassed by the light chariotry.

-The light Egyptian chariotry would initially charge for something that would appear to be a head-on collision with the enemy lines, but they would wheel at the last moment, running parallel to the enemy front, giving them a broadside of archery ﬁre from the closest range possible.
+The light Egyptian chariotry would initially charge for something that would appear to be a head-on collision with the enemy lines, only to wheel at the last moment and run parallel to the enemy front, giving them a broadside of archery ﬁre from the closest range possible.
 This way, the Egyptians would not present a stationary target and would be protected by the vehicle itself.
 This kind of assault broke the enemy troop formations as well as pursued the demoralised enemy.

-Archers and light infantry either acted in line or adopted loose formations depending on the terrain or the movements of the enemy troops.
-After the initial charges and demoralization of the enemy, the light chariotry would regroup for a second wave of assault in support of the now engaging infantry units.
-The chariot archers had to be the most skilled among all archers in the army as the outcome of most battles depended heavily on their aim and ability to break enemy lines and formations.
+Archers and light infantry either acted in lines or adopted loose formations; it depended on the terrain or the movements of the enemy troops.
+After the initial charges and demoralization of the enemy, the light chariotry would regroup for the second wave of assault in support of the now-engaging infantry units.
+The chariot archers had to be the most skilled among all archers in the army, as the outcome of most battles depended heavily on their aim and ability to break enemy lines and formations.

-Whenever a chariot steered too close to the enemy and there was no turning back, the warrior would dismount and grab his spear, battle axe, or khepesh, for hand to hand combat.
-Other times he would stay in the cart and grab a bow, with the charioteer, reins looped round his waist, holding a shield to protect him while aiming.
+Whenever a chariot steered too close to the enemy, and there was no turning back, the warrior would dismount and grab his spear, battle axe, or khepesh for hand-to-hand combat.
+Other times he would stay in the cart and grab a bow with the charioteer, reins looped around his waist, holding a shield to protect him while aiming.